MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/Manage/Managing-Knowledge-Articles-in-System-Center-2016---Service-Manager.md

 -   **Analyst Content**

-When the search is complete, Service Manager displays matches for content in the **Title**, **End\-User** content, and **Analyst Content** fields.
+When the search is complete, Service Manager displays matches for content in the **Title**, **End-User** content, and **Analyst Content** fields.
 If you want to view the whole article, click **Open article to see external content**.
 If you type **Windows 10** in the search box, that exact string must exist in one of the knowledge article fields.

 > [!NOTE]
 > Partial matches are not returned by a search.
 Therefore, when you search for a knowledge article based on a keyword, you must type the exact word.
-However, you can use the asterisk \(\*\) as a wildcard character when you perform a search.
+However, you can use the asterisk (*) as a wildcard character when you perform a search.

 ### To search for a knowledge article using the Service Manager console